 Rainy Day Fund

-The Constitution allows the Fund to be spent in four instances.
+The Constitution allows the RDF to be spent in four instances.

 - Up to three-eighths of the amount in the Fund may be used to make up for a shortfall in the current year’s collections.